DrSiemer/SpaceBall/README.md

 * Direct frequency based audio input using an MSGEQ7

 ## Credits
-All hardware and initial code by KOOS
+All hardware and initial code by Heersbeer
 Code modifications and expansion by Dr Siemer